Parsnip Purée topped with Almond “Parmesan”

 1/4 tsp salt

-peel the parsnips and chop them up into roughly evenly sized pieces. the water with 1 teaspoon salt to a boil, drop the parsnip pieces in and boil on high or medium-high for 20 minutes until soft and tender, then strain.
+Peel the parsnips and chop them up into roughly evenly sized pieces.
+Bring the water with 1 teaspoon salt to a boil, drop the parsnip pieces in, and boil on medium-high heat for 20 minutes until soft and tender, then strain.

-while cooking, you can make the almond parmesan. blend the almonds (cashews work too), nutritional yeast and salt in a blender or food processor until the nuts have broken up into a fine meal. you’ll have some left over, so use it on other dishes too, but once ground store in the fridge and use within 1 week.
+While cooking, you can make the almond parmesan.
+Blend the almonds (cashews work too) in a food processor along with the nutritional yeast and salt, process until the nuts have broken up into a fine meal.
+You’ll have some left over, so use it on other dishes too, but once ground store in the fridge and use within 1 week.

 Then blend or food process the cooked parsnip pieces with the olive oil, almond milk, and 1 teaspoon salt, in batches if needed.
 Spoon into a bowl and top with the almond parmesan to be served immediately, while still warm.

 Yields 2-3 servings

 - Brussel Sprouts, Bacon and Coconut